Laverda: The big twins

 By the late 1960s, Francesco and brothers began sketching out a new breed of large motorcycles that would be built around an all new 650 cc parallel twin engine.
-The brand was now sufficiently strong and well known, and Francesco's son Massimo had just returned from the USA where it was clear that sales were dominated by large capacity British and American hardware suited for long-distance traveling.
-Above all this, was a desire to produce a prestigious and powerful machine that could conceivably take on the best and finest from Moto-Guzzi, BMW and the rapidly emerging Japanese.
+The brand was now well known, and Francesco's son Massimo had just returned from the USA where sales were dominated by large capacity British and American hardware suited for long-distance traveling.
+Above all this, was a desire to produce a machine that could conceivably take on Moto-Guzzi, BMW and the rapidly emerging Japanese.

 In November 1966 Laverda exhibited the result of its thinking with the 650 prototype at Earls Court in London.
 While not an extreme sport bike in any sense, it exhibited all the virtues that Laverda had become synonymous with.
 At the same time its appearance disrupted the concept of a big bore parallel twin being British built.
 After this first appearance, Luciano Zen and Massimo Laverda retreated until April 1968, working hard in order to prepare the bike for production.
 By now they had developed a 750 cc version too.
 They were confident enough to enter four examples in the prestigious Giro d'Italia.
 Two 650 and two 750 machines provided Laverda with victory for the 650 in her class, with three bikes finishing in the first 6 and all in the top 10!

 Two weeks after this victory the first 650 cc production models left the factory.
 The bikes carried the finest components available at the time, from British Smiths instruments, Pankl con-rods, Ceriani suspension, Mondial pistons, to Bosch electrical parts and (revolutionary at the time!)
 Japanese Nippon-Denso starter, thus eliminating the one problem plaguing nearly all contemporary British and Italian motorcycles at the time: their electrical unreliability.
 The 650 cc offered superior comfort and stability with its handling at least equivalent to the competition.
 Of course, it also carried a high price.
 It is difficult to quantify production quantities since frame numbering was shared with the 750 launched in May 1968 - as few as 52 or up to 200 Laverda 650 cc were produced.